 A few days before closing, you’ll receive a closing disclosure statement, which you must receive at least 3 days before closing.
 This is a standard form that details your loan terms and the closing costs you’ll be paying.

 You’ll also receive instructions related to the checks you’ll need to cut, all of which are required to be certified or cashiers checks.
-If you don’t want to deal with getting the checks yourself, you can wire the money to your attorney.
+If you don’t want to deal with getting the checks yourself, you can also wire the money for the closing to your attorney.

 Before going to the closing table, you’ll want to perform a final walk-through of the condo.
 This typically happens the same day you close, but if your schedule doesn’t allow it, you can also perform it a day or two early.
 The final walk-through is when you’ll want to make sure everything in the apartment is in working order and that any required repairs have been made.